 The Floyd River is a tributary of the Missouri River, 112 miles (180 km) long, in northwestern Iowa in the United States.
 It enters the Missouri at Sioux City, and is named for Charles Floyd, a member of the Lewis and Clark Expedition.
 Source: Wikipedia

-Maximum discharge on the river today is recorded at the Floyd River At James with a streamflow rate of 105 cfs.
-This is also the deepest point on the Floyd River, reporting a gauge stage of 8.66 ft.
+Maximum discharge on the river today is recorded at the Floyd River At Alton with a streamflow rate of 52.3 cfs.
+However, the deepest point on the river is located at the Floyd River At James reporting a gauge stage of 8.15 ft.
 This river is monitored from 2 different streamgauging stations along the Floyd River, the first of which is perched at an elevation of 1,289 ft, the Floyd River At Alton .

 |Location||Streamflow||River Stage||Air Temp||Elevation|